University of Co-operative and Management, Thanlyin

-University of Co-operative and Management, Thanlyin is a public university in the Thanlyin township of Yangon Division, Myanmar.
+The University of Co-operative and Management, Thanlyin is a public university in the Thanlyin township of Yangon Division, Myanmar.

 The university offers a Bachelor of Business Science (B.B.Sc.) with five specializations, postgraduate diplomas (PGDip) and master's programmes.
 The university accepts 300 students annually for their four-year degree programmes.

-The campus is located 8 mi from the city center of Yangon.This university is one of the best business university in Myanmar.
+The campus is 8 mi from the Yangon city center.

 Affiliations

-The university is a part of the Southeast Asian Social Innovative Network (SEASIN), a European Commission funded project that works to promote social innovation in consortium with 15 partners, including University of Alicante, Glasgow Caledonian University, University of Aveiro, Thammasat University, Ashoka Thailand, Mith Samlanh, and Social Innovation Exchange, amongst others.
+The university is a part of the Southeast Asian Social Innovative Network (SEASIN), a European Commission-funded project that seeks to promote social innovation in consortium with 15 partners, including University of Alicante, Glasgow Caledonian University, University of Aveiro, Thammasat University, Ashoka Thailand, Mith Samlanh, and Social Innovation Exchange, amongst others.

 History

-On May 19, 1994, the government of Myanmar established the Yangon Co-operative Regional College with Notification Number 10/94.
+On May 19, 1994, the government of Myanmar established the Yangon Co-operative Regional College by virtue of Notification Number 10/94.
 The college opened its doors on June 21, 1994.
-The college was renamed Yangon Co-operative Degree College on June 32, 1996.
+It was renamed Yangon Co-operative Degree College on June 32, 1996.
 During the academic year of 2012–2013, it was upgraded to a Co-operative University (Thanlyin).